There have been a few changes to this page and the PDRP so please ensure you are up to date with the latest requirements.

 Please note that should an overpayment occur you may be contacted by People and Development for payment.

-Use the checklist to guide you as to what you need to include in your portfolio.
+Use the checklist included to guide you as to what you need provide for your portfolio.

 Your self assessment is a specific example of how you have demonstrated each competency in your everyday practice.
 Do not reword the competency.
 Ensure patient confidentiality is kept.
 All practice examples must be from the last 12 months of practice.